Last Updated: March 30, 2026

 Recommended article: How Do LLC Protections in New York Differ from Other States?

-At ZenBusiness, we understand the intricacies of forming an LLC and the importance of protecting your personal assets.
-Our LLC formation service can get you started in California (or any state) for $0, ensuring a smooth and compliant process.
+ZenBusiness understands the intricacies of forming an LLC and the importance of protecting the owners’ personal assets.
+ZenBusiness’s LLC formation service can get anyone started in California (or any state) for $0 plus state fees, ensuring a smooth and compliant process.

-With our additional services, such as worry-free compliance, registered agent service, and annual report filing, we provide support to help your business thrive.
-Let ZenBusiness be your trusted partner on your entrepreneurial journey, allowing you to focus on what matters most — your business.
+With their additional services, such as worry-free compliance, registered agent service, and annual report filing, ZenBusiness provides support to help any business thrive.
+ZenBusiness can be a trusted partner on any entrepreneurial journey, allowing the business owners to focus on what matters most — their business.

-In general, an LLC protects your personal assets from creditors.
+In general, an LLC protects the owners’ personal assets from creditors.
 That said, California’s LLC protections aren’t quite as robust as some states.
-That’s because California allows creditors to utilize more than just charging orders to satisfy an LLC’s debt; they can foreclose on your membership interest in your LLC.
+That’s because California allows creditors to utilize more than just charging orders to satisfy an LLC’s debt; they can foreclose on an owner’s membership interest in their LLC.

-In general, your personal assets are protected from most potential risks of your LLC, but not all.
+In general, a business owner’s personal assets are protected from most potential risks of the LLC, but not all.
 California does protect all LLCs equally, regardless of whether they have multiple members or just one.
 However, keep in mind that California does offer creditors more ways to pursue repayment from members, so it’s a little less secure than in some states.

 California Business Resources